moin786/laravel-barcode-generator/README.md

 <p align="center">
 This package(Generate barcode in Laravel as well as core PHP) use devid tufts barcode.php script, In this package I have converted devid tufts scripts to laravel way,you may find full script of devid tufts from below link http://davidscotttufts.com/2009/03/31/how-to-create-barcodes-in-php/

+Note: For this package you have to enable gd library.
 </p>

 ## Installation